Next Start

 NASCAR Technical Institute

-Engines I:
+NASCAR Engines I:

-Students learn techniques for assembling and disassembling a competitive NASCAR engine.
+Students learn techniques for assembling and disassembling a high-performance, competitive NASCAR engine.
 Topics covered in this course include engine rules, cylinder head preparation, camshaft selection and installation, engine rotating assembly, and working in a zero-defect environment.

-Engines II:
+NASCAR Engines II:

-Students learn to install ancillary equipment and test a competitive NASCAR engine.
+Students learn to install ancillary equipment and test a high-performance, competitive NASCAR engine.
 Topics covered in this course include race-day longevity; fuel, cooling, lubrication and exhaust systems; restrictor-plate issues; working with dynamometers; and adjustments that can be made at the track.

 Train to Unlock Your Potential